labor-digital/asset-building/README.md

 This will build your sources in dev environment and keep doing so while it watches the given entrypoints and their children for changes.

+## Magic in Version 2.0
+The second version of the config builder comes with some magic included.
+1. Including with wildcards `` import "./Components/*/*.js"; `` This will resolve all possible imports in a glob like `` ./Components/**/*.js ``
+2. Auto including related css files of js components.
+All css/sass/less files which have the exact same name as your js component will be autoincluded.
+So: You only import ``import "./Components/ComponentA/ComponentA.js";`` and if there is a "ComponentA.sass" in the same directory as "ComponentA.js" it is autoloaded on top of the js file.
+3. Promises will work, I promise!
+We inject a tiny promise [polyfill](https://github.com/taylorhakes/promise-polyfill) in the runtime of the main webpack file which is then used to import chunkfiles using webpack dynamic imports.
+4. Auto including entry.(sass/less/scss) when compiling css (Take a look at the "Compiled CSS section")

+## Compiled CSS - Version 2.0
+When you are using the second version of the asset building you will notice that every css (or its respective sass / less sources) will be included from the javascript modules.

+Now you will ask yourself, but how the hey do I include my mixins/variables/configuration if I do this?

+The answer is quite simple: There is a "resource" file which is located in the same directory as your entrypoint and has the same name as your entry point but .scss/less/sass as extension.
+Every stylesheet included by webpack will check if this "resource" or "base" file is present and autoinclude it for compiling.
+With that you can be sure to have all your required mixins and variables in place.

+**Important: The resource file is for variable and mixin definition ONLY!
+It is not however for global css rule definition!
+The resource file will be included every time a css file is imported, because every import runs in its own transpiler context!
+If you define styles in a resource file, those styles will be rendered every time!**

 ## Configuration
 If you want to see an example configuration take a look at "demo/package.json" of this directory.
 To begin adding configuration add to your package.json a new node called: `"labor"`.